HearingHealthApp/Ruben/planning/project_proposal.md

 - People sho are seeking help for others

-- Poeple seeking alternative solutions
+- Poeple unaware of their exploring their options in terms of ways to deal with their hearing loss

 ## Description